interstitialRedirectModalTitle

 TNC Monarch Our Dream Machine Monarch sculpture is surrounded by goldenrod, making it the perfect photo opp! © Lily Mullock

 Celebrate nature and be a part of our colorful kaleidoscope (that’s what a group of butterflies is called!) by taking a photo with our Dream Machine Monarch, crafted by sculpter Rubem Robeirb.
-This statue was established at the preserve the very same week monarch butterflies were added to the endangered species list.
 Please visit the preserve, take a photo with the statue and share it using #TNCMonarch to help us spread information about this beloved species and the importance of conserving their habitat

 Art easel near tidal marsh.